ept/blog/drafts/accounting.md

 **Accounts have balances**

-Every node in this graph is an *account* in accountant-speak (whether or not is held by a bank), and every account has a *balance*.
+Every node in this graph is an *account* in accountant-speak (whether or not it is held by a bank), and every account has a *balance*.
 The balance is a single number for each account, and it is determined completely by the transactions in and out of the account: